icmx/linux-guides/source/2-components/11-shell.md

   - Your account name is `curly`
   - Your PC name is `dragon`
   - Your working directory is `~/Pictures`.
 This path actually points to `/home/curly/Pictures` since tilde `~` means current user home directory.
-This directory will be used any comands while performing, e.g. `mkdir Butterflies` command will create `Butterflies` directory right in the `~/Pictures`.
+This directory will be used by any comand while performing, e.g. `mkdir Butterflies` command will create `Butterflies` directory right in the `~/Pictures`.

 In Bash, one can redefine prompt structure to display e.g. only current directory name by modifying the special `$PS1` variable.